How to monetise a website.

-I am assuming that you have already built your website, written some content and submitted it to the search engines, so the next thing you will need to do to begin to make money is to monetise its pages.
-If you have not yet managed to build your own website check out the link or the options shown at the sides of this article or click the link for information on building your own website.
+In this guide on How to monetise a website, I am assuming that you have already built your website.
+Written some content and submitted it to the search engines.
+The next thing you will need to do to begin to make money is to monetise its pages.
+If you haven't yet managed to build your own website, use the links in this article to get you started.
+You can also use the options shown at the sides of this article.

-By checking my site stats in my control panel I can see that I already have a reasonable flow of steady traffic and return customers to my site so by monetising it I knew I would see further returns for my efforts.
+By checking my site stats in my control panel I can see that I already have a reasonable flow of steady traffic.
+I have return customers to my site so by learning how to monetise my website I knew I would see further returns for my efforts.

 The first thing you will need to do to monetise your site is to look for sites that offer Pay Per Click (PPC) advertising.
-This is where you place targeted adverts on the pages of your site like the ones you see to the left and right.
-Every time they receive a click through you get paid.
-I cannot think of a better easier way to start making money than Pay per click contextual advertising, as once you have placed the relevant adverts on your site all you need to do is wait for visitors to click them and you should start making money.
+Every time they receive a click you get paid.
+I cannot think of a better easier way to start making money than Pay per click contextual advertising.
+Once you have placed the relevant adverts on your site all you need to do is wait for visitors to click them and you should start making money.

-The most well known contextual advertising company I can think of is Google.
-Google are well known for AdSense.
-There's hardly a site on the web that hasn't got Google AdSense somewhere within its content, including this one, so to me they are the obvious choice and I will talk about Google AdSense later, along with a few other options that have worked for me.
+One of the most well known contextual advertising companies Is of course Google.
+Google is well known for AdSense and ad words.
+There's hardly a site on the web that hasn't got Google AdSense somewhere within its content.
+I will talk about Google AdSense later, along with a few other options that have worked for me.